Sports Premium Academic Year 2019 – 2020 Spend

 - In an average week, 45% of children in Key Stage 2 were engaged in some form of extracurricular sporting activity.

-- Subscription to a School Sports Partnership, offering free after school clubs and curriculum-time coaching.
+- Subscription to a School Sports Partnership, offering free before and after school clubs and curriculum-time coaching.

 New sports equipment was purchased to enable extra opportunities to take part in a wide variety of sports.
 This included a badminton net and table tennis equipment.

 - Key Stage 2 are able to take part in a re-designed sports day, which features a traditional sports day - egg and spoon races, sack races, 3-legged races and skippping races.

 Children were given even more opportunities to take part in competitive sport.
 This included a Year 5 and 6 netball league between Holywell, Lickey and Beaconside.